Master hexagonal architecture in Rust

 Again, don't worry about module structure for now.
 Get comfortable with the type definitions, then we'll assemble the pieces.

-trait, we're not bound by its strict opinions on the types of allowable error.
+trait, so we're not bound by its strict opinions on the types of allowable error.

 anyhow is an excellent crate for working with non-specific errors. anyhow::Result